This content has been machine translated dynamically.

 Enabling or disabling IP reputation.
 IP reputation is a part of the general reputation feature, which is license based.
 When you enable or disable the reputation feature, it enables or disables IP Reputation.

 General procedure.
 Deploying IP reputation involves the following tasks

-To enable IP reputation using CLI, you can use the following commands:
+To enable or disable IP reputation using the CLI, you can use the following commands:

-Examples 3 and 4 show how to create a policy dataset to generate a Black (to be blocked) or White (to be allowed) list of IP addresses.
+Examples 3 and 4 show how to create a policy dataset to generate a block list or an allow list of IP addresses.

 The following command creates a policy that identifies malicious IP addresses and block the request if a match is triggered: